BradCoffield/aak/README.md

 # aak
-Personal website for Ashley Kunsa Ph.D.
+Personal website for Ashley Kunsa, Ph.D.
 A creative writer and literary scholar with a passion in for teaching.